Hi-DREAM: Brain-Inspired Hierarchical Diffusion for fMRI-to-Image Reconstruction via ROI Encoder and VisuAl Mapping: Related Work

 \subsection{Neuroanatomical priors and ROI modeling.}

-Neuroimaging and systems neuroscience establish a hierarchical organization of human visual cortex \cite{bandettini2009neuroimaging, baillet2017meg, cohen2017eeg}: early areas (V1/V2/V3) encode local, retinotopic structure, mid-level regions integrate contours/parts, and late ventral stream areas represent categorical semantics~\cite{FellemanVanEssen1991,GrillSpectorMalach2004,DiCarloZoccolanRust2012,Kravitz2013VentralStream,WandellWinawer2015Retinotopy}.
+Neuroimaging and systems neuroscience establish a hierarchical organization of human visual cortex~\cite{bandettini2009neuroimaging, baillet2017meg, cohen2017eeg}: early areas (V1/V2/V3) encode local, retinotopic structure, mid-level regions integrate contours/parts, and late ventral stream areas represent categorical semantics~\cite{GrillSpectorMalach2004,DiCarloZoccolanRust2012,Kravitz2013VentralStream,WandellWinawer2015Retinotopy}.
 Computational decoders that explicitly respect this hierarchy are rare; most pipelines flatten the neural signal into a single embedding~\cite{takagi2023high,scotti2024mindeye2}, obscuring how different regions contribute.
-A few works \cite{kay2013compressive, finn2015functional, huth2016natural} inject ROI information as features \cite{grill2014functional, benson2018human} or masks \cite{felleman1991distributed, wandell2007visual}, but seldom model \emph{cooperation} among ROI groups across network depths.
+A few works~\cite{kay2013compressive, finn2015functional, huth2016natural} inject ROI information as features~\cite{grill2014functional, benson2018human} or masks~\cite{wandell2007visual}, but rarely model cooperative interactions between ROI groups across network depths.
 In contrast, we partition ROIs into early/mid/late groups with group-specific transformations and couple them to the generator via a depth-matched, ControlNet-based injection~\cite{zhang2023adding}, supplying spatial priors that localize structure.
-Together these choices yield a decoder that is not only competitive in accuracy but also more transparent and neuro-aligned than purely data-driven alternatives.
+Together these choices yield a decoder that is not only competitive in accuracy but also more neuro-aligned than purely data-driven alternatives.